 As you may know, I’m working hard to build up my online income so I can quit my full-time job before the end of the year.
 I’ve had some serious growing pains lately as my business has been exploding and taking up more and more time outside of my full-time job.
 This makes it difficult to get other things I want and need to do done.
 Thus, I took on my first staff writer to help this site stay active, and to give readers a fresh perspective on some things.

 While my income continues to grow, I’ve put a lot of thought into how and when to quit my full-time job.
 One thing that keeps holding me back is fear.

 Taking the plunge into self-employment is scary and exciting at the same time.
-I can’t help but to think that because I’m single I’m actually at a disadvantage when compared to some others in the PF community who are self-employed.
+I can’t help but think that because I’m single I’m actually at a disadvantage when compared to some others who are (or decide to become) self-employed.

 Why Being Single is a Disadvantage when Pursuing Self-Employment

 Being single can have some great advantages, but it can also have some drawbacks too.
 In this case, I think being single is holding me back from quitting my full-time job as quickly as I would’ve if I had another (steady) income to fall back on.

 If I were married and I quit my job I’d at least have my husband’s steady income to count on every two weeks if things dried up in the world of freelancing.